maxtaco/tamejs/README.md

 var ip = arr[1];
 ```

-If `pledge` sees that it's passed on parameter, and that parameter
+If `pledge` sees that it's passed one parameter, and that parameter
 happens to be an empty array, it will choose this mode of operation.

 ### tame.Rendezvous

 The `Rendezvous` is a not a core *tamejs* feature, meaning it's written as a
 straight-ahead JavaScript library.
-It's quite useful for more advances
+It's quite useful for more advanced
 control flows, so we've included it in the main runtime library.

 The `Rendezvous` is similar to a blocking condition variable (or a
 "Hoare sytle monitor") in threaded programming.

-#### tame.Rendezvous.id (id).pledge (...)
+#### tame.Rendezvous.id (i).pledge (slots,...)

-This is the `Rendezvous` equivalent of the `pledge` built-in, but
-shortened so it doesn't confuse the *tamejs* compiler.
-It takes two
-arguments, the event "ID" that the programmer is going to use to
-idenitify this event later on, and also slots to return values from
+Associate a new pledge with the given Rendezvous, whose pledge ID is
+`i`, and whose callbacks slots are supplied as `slots`.
+Those slots
-the callback.
-Those slots can take the three forms of `pledge` return
+can take the three forms of `pledge` return as above (i.e.,
-as above (i.e., declarative, generic, or variadic).
+declarative, generic, or variadic).
+As with standard `pledge`, the

-As with standard `pledge`, the return value of the `Rendezvous`'s
+return value of the `Rendezvous`'s `pledge` is fed to a function
-`pledge` is fed to a function expecting a callback.
-As soon as that
+expecting a callback.
+As soon as that callback fires (and the pledge
-callback fires, the slots of `arr` will be filled with the arguments
+is fulfilled), the provided slots will be filled with the arguments to
-to that callback.
+that callback.

 #### tame.Rendezvous.pledge (...)